 Research the company

 Researching the company is one of the best ways to stand out from other candidates.
-Some things you should research are the company culture, mission, and objectives.
+You should research the company culture, mission, and objectives.
 Read news articles, press releases, social media and blog content.
 Additionally, look at the company’s annual report.

 Having in-depth knowledge about the company can impress the interviewer and influence how you answer questions during the interview.